 Alternative access

-Alternative access to articles describes special options, if a license agreement has not been entered into with the publisher.
+Alternative access to articles describes special options if a license agreement has not been concluded with the publisher.

 Databases

-BASE (Bielefeld Academic Search Engine) is an academic search engine indexing 240 million documents with 60% OA full text available.
-Content stems from journals, institutional repositories and digital collections also covering resources at ”the deep web” ignored by commercial search engines like Google.
-Search BASE
+BASE (Bielefield Academic Search Engine) is an academic search engine that indexes more than 240 million documents, 60% of which are OA accessible.
+The content originates from journals, institutional repositories and digital collections.
+BASE also searches the "deep Internet", which is ignored by commercial search engines such as Google.
+Search in BASE.

-CORE is a not-for-profit service from The Open University and Jisc harvesting and aggregating OA research papers from data providers from all over the world including repositories and OA articles from journal publishers.
-CORE currently contains more than 205 million OA articles.
-Search CORE
+CORE is a non-commercial aggregator service from The Open University and Jisc that harvests and collects OA research articles from data providers, repositories and OA articles from publishers.
+CORE contains more than 205 million Open Access articles.
+Search in CORE.

-Google Scholar is an academic search engine indexing millions of academic documents - ”closed” as well as OA.
-Publisher versions of documents are preferred in the page rank.
-Via ”Settings” - ”Library links” you can add your own university library to show links to full text available via your library.
-Search Google Scholar.
+Google Scholar is an academic search engine that indexes millions of research documents - "closed" as well as OA.
+Publisher versions are prioritised in the ranking.
+Via "Settings" - "Library links" you can add your own university library, so that links to full-text articles available via your own library are displayed.
+Search in Google Scholar.

 Plugins

-Many institutions internationally ensure that OA versions of research articles are available in a legal way.
-By installing a free plug-in for your browser (Chrome or Firefox) you can get easy access to these articles.
+Many institutions worldwide ensure that OA versions of scientific articles are made publicly available in a legal way.
+By installing a free plugin to your browser (Chrome or Firefox), you get easy access to these articles.
+The following plugins are recommended:

-If a freely available version of the article exists, you will see a green open access symbol with a direct link to the article.
+If there is a freely available version of the article you have found, you will see a green padlock symbol that provides a direct link to the article.

 Contact your network